 All the information relevant to the interactions with software-level suppliers for the integration of their software dependability and safety analyses into the system-level analyses, including:

-Criticality classification of the software-caused failures identified by software-level suppliers which cross software boundaries, based on their final effects on the system, taking into account any interactions with other system elements.
+Severity classification of the software-caused failures identified by software-level suppliers which cross software boundaries, based on their final effects on the system, taking into account any interactions with other system elements.

-Rationale for the criticality classification provided in bullet 1.
+Rationale for the severity classification provided in bullet 1.

 Disposition and verification of any recommendations contained in the software-level dependability and safety analyses that might affect the system.